jep-bt02/steinerChains/README.md

 # steinerChains
 Complex analysis mini project - Octave

-This code generates a Steiner chain of "n" circles and uses a Möbius transformation to generate a mapping in the complex plane through a center of inversion and a set of rescaling parameters.
+This code generates a Steiner chain of "n" circles and uses a Möbius transformation to generate a mapping in the complex plane through a center of inversion and a set of scaling parameters.
 Central circle is the unit circle.

 The arangement of the circles and their radius in the Steiner chain is:
 O---(r_internal)---(r_external)---(r)---(R)